uva-bi-sdad/dc.synth.dmg/README.md

 Aaron Schroeder
 11/10/2021

-## A Data Commons Package for Generating Block and Parcel-Level Demographics from ACS Estimates
+## A Data Commons Package for Generating Block and Parcel-Level Demographics using ACS Estimates and Counts of Housing Units per Census Block

 ### Installation